The Center for Art and Public Life believes engaging communities is the foundation of a practice focused on changing the world.

 We envision a future in which creative practitioners collaborate with a diversity of communities to manifest equitable and sustainable change.

-Creative practitioners have historically engaged communities in myriad ways.
-Whether referring to it as “community engagement,” “participatory practice,” or “public interest design/practice,” the Center grounds its work in core values and processes drawn directly from our own experiences, as well as inspired by those of peer educational programs like Stanford's Haas Center for Public Service and revered community practitioners like Data Center: Research for Justice.
+Creative practitioners have engaged communities in myriad ways over the past 70+ years, referring to their approach as "community engagement", "participatory practice", "public interest design/practice" and more.
+Recognizing these diverse histories, the Center grounds its work in core values and processes drawn directly from our own experiences, as well as inspired by those of peer educational programs like Stanford's Haas Center for Public Service and revered community practitioners like Data Center: Research for Justice.

 Creativity | Accessibility | Co-Ideation | Accountability | Cultural Humility | Diversity | Equity | Reciprocity